 When she was just 13 years old, Caril Ann Fugate met Charles Starkweather.
 Though he was five years older than her, Fugate was enamored by his charms and James Dean-like style.
 Before long, she was following him everywhere, in cars across town, then across the country, and on all of his delinquent escapades — even when they ended in murder.

-Whether she was driven by fear or homicidal tendencies of her own is unknown, but what Caril Ann Fugate did next turned her future on its head and put her on track to become the youngest female to be tried for first-degree murder in history.
+Whether she was driven by fear or homicidal tendencies of her own is unknown, but what Caril Ann Fugate did next turned her future on its head and put her on track to become the youngest female to be tried for first-degree murder in American history.

 After Fugate came home and found her murdered parents, Starkweather killed her infant half-sister, hitting her over the head and stabbing her in the neck.
 For the next several days, Fugate and Starkweather holed up in the home, refusing visitors and raising suspicions amongst the extended Fugate family.